-Robert Gaal is a Dutch entrepreneur and a hacker since he was ten years old.
-After high school he skipped a formal education in favor of web development and design.
-Within 3 years he was awarded by BusinessWeek as Europe’s Top Young Entrepreneur.
+Robert Gaal is a Dutch entrepreneur and hacker since he was ten years old.
+After high school, he decided to skip formal education and start a startup.
+Within 3 years he was named Europe’s Top Young Entrepreneur by BusinessWeek.

-He is the co-founder of Wakoopa, a digital research company based in Amsterdam which was acquired by market research giant GfK.
-He co-founded mobile provider Karma in New York, which included investors such as TechStars and DFJ.
+He is co-founder of Wakoopa, a digital research company from Amsterdam that was bought by market research giant GfK.
+He founded mobile provider Karma in New York, with investors including TechStars and DFJ.

-Behind the scenes he has also worked on launching Foursquare in Amsterdam (its first city outside of the US), and was a columnist for the Dutch Financial Times.
+Behind the scenes, he also helped launch Foursquare in Amsterdam (its first city outside the US) and was a columnist for Het Financieele Dagblad.

 As an entrepreneur, CEO, and product manager, he is considered one of the few experts in building new products at both Google scale and at a startup.
 He used various unique methods to launch the right product for the right target group at the right time.
 He also has extensive experience to share in the field of management and leadership in both starting and advanced teams.